 We have years of experience with difficult cases involving multiple parties.
 There’s no case too tough for us.
 With two Board Certified trial lawyers, we’re never afraid to take a case all the way to trial.
 Our goal is to get justice for you and get you every dollar you deserve.

-I Was Injured by Defective Machinery in St. Petersburg- Who’s Responsible?
+I Was Injured by Defective Machinery in St. Petersburg, FL- Who’s Responsible?

 If you’re hurt on the job by defective equipment, your employer’s workers’ compensation policy should cover your medical treatment and a portion of your lost wages.
 In most cases, workers’ compensation is the only remedy for employees injured on the job.

 However, if you were injured by defective machinery, your case could be different.
 Product liability cases are often complex and involve multiple parties.

 Any company or individual responsible for the defect in the machine or equipment could potentially be held financially accountable for your injuries.
 That means if you’re injured at work by defective machinery, you could be entitled to your workers’ compensation medical benefits, lost time benefits and additional money through a lawsuit against a party other than your employer.

 Some examples of who could be liable include: